Preparing for College as a High School Junior

-Prepare to Take the SAT and ACT
+Consider Taking the SAT and ACT

+Azusa Pacific does not require the SAT or ACT, but there might be a few universities on your list that do maintain this requirement.
 The SAT and ACT are often dreaded subjects within high school halls, but they’re an important part of the college preparation process.
 Since achieving a strong score is a common admissions requirement, taking these exams can give you valuable insight into where you stand.
 Starting early also gives you more time to recognize where you could improve, so you can retake the tests and achieve your best possible score.

 Kayla Montgomery, an assistant director in the Office of Undergraduate Admissions at Azusa Pacific University, noted that the earlier students take these exams, the more time they have to get their applications in order.
 “I would highly recommend taking an SAT and an ACT during your junior year,” she said.
 “The sooner you can get the first one of these under your belt, the better.
 Students who take the test again almost always do better the second time.”

 Not only does more time allow you more opportunities to study, improve, and take the standardized tests without stress, many schools could start contacting you based on your scores.
 This can create a helpful dialog as you inch closer toward your senior year and continue moving through the admissions process.